armory3d/armory_docs/README.md

 ![](getting_started/img/intro.jpg)

-Please consider reading through this manual before purchasing preview.
+Please consider reading through this manual before starting with Armory.
 The main limitations are:

-- Limited material nodes support
-- Limited documentation
-- Limited open world streaming
-- Limited set of logic nodes implemented
+- Limited documentation, bugs!
-- Graphical effects require more tweaking
-- Animation system needs more work
-- UI system needs more work
+- Animation/UI/Renderer/.. systems need more work
-- Likely breaking backward compatibility
+- Potentially breaking backward compatibility

-To reach the first release, all of these issues need to get resolved.
+We are always looking for more feedback.
+Please do let us know about the issues you are facing at [GitHub](https://github.com/armory3d/armory/issues).

 ---

 Armory SDK can be used on **Windows, Linux and MacOS**.
-To learn about the web, desktop and mobile targets you can build to, see platforms section.
+To learn about the web, desktop, mobile and console targets you can build to, see platforms section.

 - [Get Armory SDK](http://armory3d.org/download.html)
 - [Get Examples](https://github.com/armory3d/armory_examples/releases)